Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Experiments

 \subsection{A New Pipeline for Long-video Tasks}

-Existing works in long-video action understanding typically build their models on pre-extracted features from long videos, using action recognition models trained on large-scale short video datasets.
-However, such short-video-based features are not discriminative enough for various long-video tasks.
-Our proposed AdaFocus framework addresses this issue by enabling recognition models trained on long-video datasets to serve as more effective feature extractors, requiring only weakly supervised annotations of long videos.
-To this end, we propose a new feature extraction pipeline using AdaFocus for three long-video action understanding tasks.
+Existing works in fine-grain long-video tasks~\cite{zheng2022weakly, lu2022set} (e.g., action segmentation) typically build their models on pre-extracted features of long videos, using action recognition models trained on short videos as extractors.
+However, the short-video data comes from significantly different domains, making the pre-extracted long-video features suffer from domain discrepancy.
+For the tasks that only allow access to weak annotations of long videos, our work provides a weakly supervised framework for end-to-end training recognition models as stronger extractors, without using additional annotations.
+We evaluate our proposed weakly supervised feature extraction pipeline on three long-video tasks.

 For each task, we evaluate different levels of supervision, including weakly supervised, semi-weakly supervised, and fully supervised settings.
 In each case, we re-evaluate the state-of-the-art model to demonstrate the effectiveness of our new feature extraction pipeline, denoted as \myPink{Weak-FEAT}.
 Since the choice of feature extraction method impacts task performance, we also re-extracted features using Kinetics-pretrained models (denoted as \myBlue{Kinc-FEAT}) and fully supervised models (denoted as \myGray{Full-FEAT}).
-However, it's worth noting that the fully supervised \myGray{Full-FEAT} features are often inaccessible in most scenarios without costly fully supervised annotations.
-Two action recognition models, namely I3D~\cite{carreira2017quo} and MViT-B-24~\cite{fan2021multiscale}, are utilized as feature extractors.
+However, it's worth noting that the fully supervised \myGray{Full-FEAT} features are often inaccessible in most scenarios.
+For example, for the weakly supervised setting where the costly fully supervised annotations are not provided, using the fully supervised \myGray{Full-FEAT} features would actually violate the principles of the weakly supervised setting.
+Two recognition models, i.e., I3D~\cite{carreira2017quo} and MViT-B-24~\cite{fan2021multiscale}, trained under different levels of supervision are used as extractors.